 However, there is a dangerous shortage of cybersecurity workers in the United States – out of 128,000 Information Security Analyst openings, only 88,000 are filled.
 This serious talent shortfall – around 40,000 workers – puts digital privacy and infrastructure at risk.
-Burning Glass challenged infogr8 to find a way of using data to help close these cybersecurity talent gaps.
+Lightcast challenged infogr8 to find a way of using data to help close these cybersecurity talent gaps.

 Our solution had to provide users with data about the US cybersecurity workforce, alongside cybersecurity job postings for each state and metropolitan area.

 It also had to provide users with more general information on working within the cybersecurity – such as information about salaries, credentials and skillsets of each job.

 We designed and developed the website at Cyberseek.org, including an interactive tool with two components.
 The first component, an interactive map, visualises cybersecurity supply and demand by US state and metropolitan area – cybersecurity job postings, workforce, supply and demand ratio and ‘location quotient’, a measure of how many cybersecurity jobs there are in that area relative to the US average.
 Below the map, the user can explore the data further using an interactive dashboard.